Walther Rathenau: Education and business experience

 Rathenau studied physics, chemistry and philosophy in Berlin and Strasbourg, and received a doctorate in physics in 1889 after studying under August Kundt.

 Rathenau worked as a technical engineer in a Swiss aluminium factory and then as a manager in a small electro-chemical firm in Bitterfeld, where he conducted experiments in electrolysis.
 He returned to Berlin and joined the AEG board in 1899, becoming a leading industrialist in the late German Empire and early Weimar Republic.
 He set up power stations in Manchester, Buenos Aires and Baku.
 AEG acquired ownership of a streetcar company in Madrid, and in East Africa he purchased a British firm.

-In total he was involved with 84 companies worldwide.
+In total, he was involved with 84 companies worldwide.
 AEG was particularly praised for vertical integration methods and a strong emphasis on supply chain management.
 Rathenau developed an expertise in business restructuring and turning companies around.
 His strong organizational abilities made his company very successful.
 He made substantial profits from commercial lending on a wide industrial scale, which he then reinvested in capital and assets.

 Visits to Germany's African colonies

 During the same period, Rathenau was becoming interested in politics.
 He became close friends with the businessman Bernhard Dernburg, who was appointed Germany's first colonial secretary in May 1907.
 Dernburg introduced Rathenau to Chancellor Bernhard von Bülow, who agreed that at his own expense Rathenau could accompany Dernburg on official visits to the colonies of German East Africa in 1907 and German Southwest Africa in 1908.

 Soon after returning from East Africa, Rathenau submitted a report to the German government which was influential in developing official policy towards the colony.
 Like Dernburg, Rathenau believed that African workers were the most valuable resource in the colony and that it was essential to care for their well-being.
-Rathenau also argued that the colonial justice system must treat Africans fairly.
+Rathenau argued that the colonial justice system must treat Africans fairly.

 During his time in German South West Africa, Rathenau condemned the treatment of the Herero people, referring to the Herero and Namaqua genocide as "the greatest atrocity that has ever been brought about by German military policy".
 He condemned the "system of deportation and concentration camps" and described the "present position of the native" as having the "outward appearance of slavery".